eProsima/DDS-Router/docs/rst/examples/change_domain_example.rst

 Execute example
 ===============

-For a detailed explanation on how to execute the |ddsrouter|, refer to this section.
+Please refer to this section for a detailed explanation on how to execute the |ddsrouter|.

 .. todo: